mlakomski/mlakomski/README.md

-  🔭 I’m currently working on Pixel game and learning Python.🌱
+  🔭 I’m currently working on a Pixel game and learning Python.🌱